Hybrid integration of silicon photonic devices on lithium niobate for optomechanical wavelength conversion: S lapping technique

 \section{S\lowercase{lapping technique}}

-Our approach for making hybrid photonic integrated circuits is based on the `pick-and-place' method, where structures are removed from a `donor chip' made of a desired material and are transferred to a `device chip' made of a traditional photonic material.
-In the past, this transfer has been accomplished using AFM tips~\cite{Schell2011}, polymer stamps~\cite{Katsumi2018,Dibos2018}, or tungsten nano-manipulator probes~\cite{Mouradian2015,Zadeh2016,Kim2017,Wan2020}.
+Our approach for making hybrid photonic integrated circuits is based on the pick-and-place method, where structures are removed from a ``donor chip" made of a desired material and are transferred to a ``device chip" made of a traditional photonic material.
+In the past, this transfer has been accomplished using polymer stamps~\cite{Katsumi2018,Dibos2018}, atomic force microscopy (AFM) tips~\cite{Schell2011}, or tungsten nanomanipulator probes~\cite{Englund2010,Najafi2015,Mouradian2015,Zadeh2016,Kim2017,Wan2020}.
 In contrast, we developed a new method using an optical fiber, which we refer to as \textit{slapping}.
 One of the major advantages of our approach is that we can achieve high-precision positioning without sacrificing the ease of operation, because the silicon photonic devices can be directly and continuously measured during the transfer process.

-Tapered optical fibers are being used to couple light into nanophotonic devices with high efficiency~\cite{Groeblacher2013a,Tiecke2015,Burek2017} and have also been used to rip away loosely connected photonic crystal cavities from the chip they were fabricated on~\cite{Thompson2013,Magrini2018}.
+Tapered optical fibers are commonly used to couple light into nanophotonic devices with high efficiency~\cite{Groeblacher2013a,Tiecke2015,Burek2017} and have also been used to rip away loosely connected photonic crystal cavities from the chip they were fabricated on~\cite{Thompson2013,Magrini2018}.
 Here, we extend this technique by placing the cavities onto a different substrate to create a hybrid photonic device.
 In our procedure (cf.\ Fig.~\ref{SFig3}), silicon photonic crystal cavity nanobeams are attached by a thin tether ($\approx 50$~nm) on a donor chip.
-The chip is placed on a piezo-controlled motorized stage where it is viewed from above through a 500x microscope objective using a CCD camera.
+The chip is placed on a piezo-controlled motorized stage where it is viewed from above through a $500\times$ microscope objective using a charge-coupled device (CCD) camera.
 A tapered fiber is placed above the donor chip at an angle of a few degrees lower than horizontal, such that the tip is nearly parallel to the surface of the donor chip.
 The motorized stage is then used to touch the waveguide of a photonic crystal cavity using the tapered fiber and van der Waals forces cause the fiber to adhere to the silicon.
 At this point, the optical and mechanical spectra of the optomechanical nanobeam can be measured with a tunable laser and photodetector using the reflected light in the optical fiber.
-This measurement can be used to pre-select photonic structures supporting high quality optical and mechanical modes, increasing the yield of the final devices.
+This measurement can be used to preselect photonic structures supporting high-quality optical and mechanical modes, increasing the yield of the final devices.